haxzie-xx/GitMe/README.md

 follow the instructions [here](https://haxzie.github.io/GitMe) to get started.

 ## Setting up the project for development
 Make sure you have latest version of Node and NPM installed.

-- Install GatsbyCLI globally
+- Install GatsbyCLI globally.
+Refer the [Gatsby Docs](https://www.gatsbyjs.org/docs/) for information regarding the framework.
   ```sh
   npm install --global gatsby-cli
   ```